 - Managing gateways and relays

-There are 2 methods to authenticate the CLI with an admin token: with an environment variable or through the
+There are two methods to authenticate the CLI with an admin token: with an environment variable or through the

-The CLI can also store the token if a login is performed with the
+The CLI can use the token directly if the

 sdm login --admin-token='token_value_here'